chinamike65/hugo-tuolesi/content/book3/book3en.md

 This is fiery hell.

+(8) Hell of Ultimate Torment

-(8) Infinite Hell The sentient beings in the Infinite Hell are burnt red by fire, and they can't tell which is the fire and which are the sentient beings.
+The sentient beings in the Hell of Ultimate Torment are burnt red by fire, and they can't tell which is the fire and which are the sentient beings.
 Only by crying can they tell the difference.
-This is the Infinite Hell, also called the Avici Hell.
+This is the Hell of Ultimate Torment, also known as Avici Hell.

-All the sufferings of the above seven hells are added up, and none of them is as great as the suffering of the Uninterrupted Hell.
+All the sufferings of the above seven hells added together, none of them is as great as the suffering of the Hell of Ultimate Torment.

-Uninterrupted means continuous and uninterrupted suffering; or the evil karma of the five uninterrupted sins will go to the endless hell; or life is boundless, that is, between kalpas and kalpas, the lifespan suffers uninterrupted suffering.
+Ultimate means continuous and uninterrupted suffering; or the evil karma of the five inexpiable sins will go to the Ultimate Hell; or life is boundless, that is, between kalpas and kalpas, the lifespan suffers uninterrupted suffering.

 If you break the precepts, you will go to hell.